chilcano/mac-address-manuf-lookup/README.md

 }
 ```

-If the embedded server was started on HTTPS, you could test it as shown below.
+If the embedded server was started on HTTPS, you could call it as shown below.

 ```bash
 $ curl -ik https://localhost:5443/chilcano/api/manuf/00-50:Ca-ca-fe-ca